Asymptotic properties of maximum composite likelihood estimators for max-stable Brown-Resnick random fields over a fixed-domain: Introduction

-Likelihood inference is challenging for max-stable random fields because their finite-dimensional probability density functions are unknown or cannot be computed efficiently.
-A composite-likelihood approach was proposed in \cite{Padoan10}, but the discussion on the asymptotic properties of the estimators was limited to cases where the data sites are fixed and where a large number of i.i.d. data replications is available.
+Likelihood inference for max-stable random fields is challenging because their finite-dimensional densities are unknown or difficult to compute in moderate to high dimension. \cite{Padoan10} proposed a composite likelihood approach based on low-dimensional marginal densities.
+The asymptotic properties of the resulting estimators were studied in a replicated framework, where the observation sites are fixed and many independent temporal replications of the spatial field are available.